Top Photos to Take Before Leaving the Hospital with Your Newborn Baby

 You can do this from settings>Camera>Grid ON!

 The grid will divide your screen up into thirds.
 You will notice that there are four places on the grid where the lines cross and make a point.
-Aim to make one of this your focal point of the photo.
+Aim to make one of these your focal point of the photo.
 For example, in the photo below, Emmy’s face is in the top left connection point.

 This rule simply makes your photos more appealing than if your subject was dead center.
 It isn’t always easy to get kids to stay perfectly still, but when you can, aim for the rule of thirds!